MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ## Data latency and AA & CQ analytics

-Data will be available in the CQD data pipeline within 30 minutes.
+Data is typically available within 30 minutes of the call completing however there are occasions where it may take several hours for data to appear.

-You will have to refresh the data to see the new analytics data.
+You will have to refresh the data to see any new data.

 ## Customization

 You can customize certain visualization aspects of the reports, such as adding or removing fields to be shown in the various visualizations, changing chart type, and so on.

-You cannot add more data fields to the report.
+The report contains all the data metrics currently available.

 ### Change color schema